swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/conclusion.md

     end
 ```

-Do not forget to [Clean up](./clean-up.md) if you want to stop here or continue
-with
+## Next steps

+**Ready to continue?**

+Proceed to
 [Part 2 - Move to the cloud](../part-2-move-the-model-to-the-cloud/introduction.md)
-of the MLOps guide!
+to learn how to move your ML workflow to cloud infrastructure.

+**Stopping here?**

+If you decide to conclude your progress at this point, see the
+[Clean up guide](../clean-up.md) for instructions on removing the resources you
+created:

+- Local Git repository and DVC cache
+- Python virtual environment
+- Data files and model artifacts

+This is necessary to return to a clean state on your computer and avoid
+potential issues when starting new projects.

+!!! note

+    You can safely skip cleanup if you plan to continue with the next part of the
+    guide immediately.